 (1) In this regulation —

-“unauthorised person” in relation to an explosive, means a person who is not authorised to possess the explosive under the Act or these regulations.
+unauthorised person in relation to an explosive, means a person who is not authorised to possess the explosive under the Act or these regulations.

 (2) A person in possession of an explosive, other than an explosive named, and possessed in circumstances described, in Schedule 4, must keep it secure.